 Overview of the Trail

-Kolekole trail is on the island of Oahu Hawaii on the North Shore.
+Kolekole is a hiking trail on the island of Oahu Hawaii on the North Shore.
 Kolekole Pass is a short hiking trail that occupies the main gap in the Wai’anae Mountain range.
 It is 1724 feet to the top.
 Although the hiking trail is short, the beginning is steep with wooden steps the leads to a beautiful view of the Wai’anae Coast.

 Kolekole Pass was once believed to be where WWII Japanese fighters passed through on their way to bomb Pearl Harbor.
 In reality, the planes flew along the inside, not through, the mountain range.
 However, in the movie Tora!
 Tora!
 Tora! the planes flew through Kolekole Pass.

 The Beheading Stone

 On this Oahu hiking trail, you will pass a ribbed stone rumored to have been used by ancient Hawaiians for ritual sacrifices of fallen warrior chiefs.
 There are two legends associated with this stone.
 The first legend is that in ancient times people from Wahiawa would meet those from Waianae and Kolekole and challenge each other for the right to pass at Kolekole.
 The chief of the side that lost the challenge would be forced to kneel before a large rock on the pass and place his head on it to be killed.
 The stone is nicknamed “the beheading stone.”